element-hq/element-meta/docs/crypto/trust_v1.md

 ### Isolation of unverified devices

-If users deviate from the regular processes (e.g., 3rd party clients) or there is a malicious homeserver inserting new devices, unverified devices can still appear.
+If users deviate from the regular processes or there is a malicious homeserver inserting new devices, unverified devices can appear.

 To cover for the risk of information leakage, the following steps will be taken
 1. Users on unverified devices cannot send or receive messages in encrypted rooms
 2. Users on unverified devices are informed about this state and guided to device verification to resolve it

+## Settings

+- Never send encrypted messages to unverified sessions from this session (global / per room)